jon-hanson/parsecj/README.md

 System.out.println(s + " = " + parser.parse(State.state(s)).getResult());
 ```

-The correspondence between the production rules of our mini expression language and the above set of parsers should be apparent.
+The correspondence between the production rules of the simple expression language and the above set of parsers should be apparent.

 **Notes**
 * The expression language is recursive - `expr` refers to `binOpExpr`, which in turn refers to `expr`.
 Since Java doesn't allow us to define a mutually recursive set of variables, we have to break the circularity by making the `expr` parser a `Parser.Ref`, which gets declared at the beginning and initialised at the end. `Ref` implements the `Parser` interface, hence it can be used as a parser.